 Liz Ballinger is an experienced Tax Partner at Deloitte LLP, with a demonstrated history of working on transactions with private equity houses and shareholders.
 Liz also works with private equity backed companies and their management teams on a day to day basis to help them bed in and manage the tax aspects of the transaction.
 Liz is skilled in Transaction Tax, UK Tax, International Tax and Personal Tax.
 She is a strong tax professional with a BA focused in History from Warwick University.

-Paul Faulkner is the Chief Executive at Greater Birmingham Chambers of Commerce Previously, He was Chief Executive of Aston Villa and Nottingham Forest football clubs.
-In addition to his role at the Chamber of Commerce, he is the Chairman of Sport Birmingham, an Associate Non Executive Director of Birmingham - Children’s Hospital NHS Foundation Trust, and the Vice Chair of Birmingham Town Hall and Symphony Hall.
+Paul Faulkner is the Chief of Staff and Operations at RCL Partners, who specialise in property development, regeneration projects and private growth capital investments.
+Paul is the former Chief Executive of the Greater Birmingham Chambers of Commerce.
+Previously, He was Chief Executive of Aston Villa and Nottingham Forest football clubs.
+In addition to this he is the Chairman of Sport Birmingham, an Associate Non Executive Director of Birmingham - Children’s Hospital NHS Foundation Trust, and the Vice Chair of Birmingham Town Hall and Symphony Hall.

 Stacey Barnfield is the former editor of the highly respected Birmingham Post newspaper and has spent more than 20 years working in the regional press in a variety of positions; from runner to writer, sub-editor to editor.
 He is proud to have been named Businessman of the Year at the Birmingham Awards 2019.